kiringodhwani/RustCheatSheet/README.md

 // `PendingReview` state
 pub struct PendingReviewPost {
     content: String,    // private `content` field. `PendingReviewPost` doesn't have its own `content()` method, so
 			// `PendingReviewPosts` can’t print their content.
-This ensures can only get `content` when `Published`.
+This ensures we can only get `content` when `Published`.
 }
 impl PendingReviewPost {